Montreal Kits is about each of our M Kit, M for Montreal and Kits for all the important facts, details and stories we wish to share with you.

 Each Borough Council has local powers over urban planning, waste collection, culture, recreation, social and community development, parks, roads, housing, human resources, fire prevention, non-taxation fees and financial management.

-Finally, the Agglomeration Council headed by the Mayor of the City of Montreal represents the 16 municipalities of the Island of Montreal.
+Then, the Agglomeration Council headed by the Mayor of the City of Montreal represents the 16 municipalities of the Island of Montreal.
 All taxpayers, regardless of their borough or city of residence pay a common tax for the shared services provided by the Agglomeration.

 Montreal Island Kit, our second (2) Kit out five (5) Montreal Kits is important because we, as citizens, do have to take the time to vote and to cooperate.
 The more we know about our municipal administration, the more we participate in our municipal life, the more our opinions, our needs and our requirements get to be known and get to be taken into account by our elected officials.